auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authentication.md

 Auth0 provides a simple way to test social connections using [pre-configured developer keys](https://auth0.com/docs/connections/social/devkeys).
 However these have [limitations] (https://auth0.com/docs/connections/social/devkeys#limitations-of-developer-keys), and before going into production, you’ll need to set up your own application-specific keys by following the [instructions] (https://auth0.com/docs/identityproviders#social) for your chosen social provider(s).
 :::

-With [Social Login](https://auth0.com/learn/social-login/), user identities and credentials are managed by the social provider, as well as claims - which Auth0 will use this information to populate the user [profile](/architecture-scenarios/implementation/b2c/b2c-profile-mgmt).
+With [social](https://auth0.com/learn/social-login/) support, user identities and credentials are managed by the social provider, as well as certain identity claims - which Auth0 will use to populate the user [profile](/architecture-scenarios/implementation/b2c/b2c-profile-mgmt).
 Auth0 can also provide access to Social Identity Providers (Social IdP) [Access tokens](https://auth0.com/docs/tokens/overview-idp-access-tokens), so that your application can also call 3rd party Social IdP APIs on behalf of the user.

 ::: panel Best Practice
 Social is a great feature to provide, but when you offer more than one way to sign-in, you need to consider the possibility that your customers will actually use more than one way to sign-in.
 By default, every user identity in Auth0 has its own user profile, so you’ll probably want to consider Auth0's capability to [Link User Accounts](https://auth0.com/docs/link-accounts) (a.k.a.
 Account Linking) to provide an effective way of associating one user profile with multiple identities.